EzekielUmanmah/music-maker/README.md

 - clone the respository
 - install dependencies on client and server
-- create .env in server and add PORT=4000 and CONNECTION_URL='YOUR_POSTGRESSQLDB_URL'
+- create .env in server and add PORT=4000 and CONNECTION_URL='YOUR_POSTGRESSQLDB_URL' on bit.io
 - **npm start** client and server
-- initialize db by sending a POST request to http://localhost:4000/seed
+- initialize the database by sending a POST request to http://localhost:4000/seed
 - You can now create accounts and start playing and saving clips!